getsentry/sentry-docs/src/wizard/javascript/index.md

 The above configuration captures both error and performance data.
 To reduce the volume of performance data captured, change `tracesSampleRate` to a value between 0 and 1.

-One way to verify your setup is by intentionally sending an event that breaks your application.
+One way to verify your setup is by intentionally causing an error that breaks your application.

 Calling an undefined function will throw an exception: